-Flights you (or a travel agent) book: Arrive in San José, Costa Rica (SJO) by the evening of Day 1.
-Depart from San José, Costa Rica (SJO) anytime on Day 16.
+Flights you (or a travel agent) book: Arrive in San José, Costa Rica (SJO) by the evening of January 15.
+Depart from San José, Costa Rica (SJO) in the afternoon on January 29.

 Terms and Conditions

 Read our current Terms and Conditions at https://cheesemans.com/terms-and-conditions.